Lab 11.3 – The Carbon–pH Connection: Consequences for Ocean Organisms

 Interpretation Questions

-4. Discuss what impacts these changing conditions may have on the marine environment in this region.
+- Discuss what impact these changing conditions may have on the marine environment in this region.

 Reflection Question

 In the deep ocean, away from the sunlight, microbial respiration consumes oxygen and produces CO₂.
-Therefore, CO₂ will be low at the surface, where it is being used up, and will be high at depth, where the constant rain of organic matter is broken down.
+Because of the lack of sunlight at these depths, there is no photosynthesis.
+Therefore, CO₂ will be low at the surface, where it is being used up, and will be high at depth, where the constant rain of organic matter is broken down by microbes.
+Some of this organic matter will be buried in the deep ocean, making ocean sediments an important sink for CO₂.

 Quick Check – Can you predict where photosynthesis will occur in the ocean?